avoidwork/turtle.io/README.md

 ### Virtual hosts

-Virtual hosts keys are hostname, and value is the directory relative to "root".
+Virtual host keys are the hostname, and the value is the directory relative to "root".

 ```javascript
 var turtle_io = require("turtle.io"),